peterkilfeather/MSc_TT2020/README.md

 ```
 /Users/peterkilfeather/miniconda3/bin:/Users/peterkilfeather/miniconda3/condabin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin
 ```
   - If we want to add a folder containing an application, or "binary" to our PATH, we have to add it to the PATH.
 You can do this with a command, but often the simplest way is to edit the file where the PATH variable is set.
 In linux, this is `~/.bashrc`, on mac, this is `~/.bash_profile`.
 In that file, you will see the PATH variable.
-You want to add a `:` separator, as for the other directories, and then put in the absolute path to the folder you want to add.
+  - Add a line at the bottom: `export /absolute/path/to/new/folder/of/binaries PATH`
+  - Save and load the new bash: `source ~/.bashrc`
+  - Test it: `echo $PATH`